When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Experiments and Results

 \subsection{Detection and localization on pareidolic regions}

 Models differ dramatically in response frequency and localization accuracy on pareidolic regions.
 Box-level classifiers achieve near-perfect coverage, whereas detectors struggle with localization on ambiguous cases.
-We separate ``any prediction'' from ``position-matched'' detection to distinguish coverage from correct localization on pareidolic regions using the \emph{Detection Rate} and \emph{PPDR}, as defined in Section~\ref{core_diagnostic_metrics}.
+We separate ``any prediction'' from ``position-matched'' detection to distinguish coverage from correct localization on pareidolic regions using the \emph{Detection Rate} and \emph{PPDR}.